Britain Designates Moroccan Renewable Energy Cable Project as “National Significance”

 Credit: National Grid

-The United Kingdom has officially designated an ambitious project to construct a subsea cable for transmitting from as a matter of “national significance.”
+The United Kingdom has officially designated an ambitious project to construct a subsea cable for transmitting renewable energy from Morocco as a matter of “national significance.”
 This designation is expected to streamline planning processes for the project.

 Xlinks, a company led by former Tesco CEO Dave Lewis, is at the forefront of this endeavor.
 Their vision involves the construction of an extensive 3,800-kilometer (approximately 2361.21 miles) subsea cable network designed to supply and wind power generated in the Sahara Desert to as many as 7 million British households by the year 2030.